 I have an existing shower that was installed using six millimetre square cable.
 I want a more powerful shower and need to replace the existing cable with ten millimetre square cable.
 Do I need to submit the work to building control ?

-The circuit needs to be protected with an RCD (Residual Current Device) and all main and supplementary bonding needs to be up to date.
+The circuit needs to be protected by an RCD (Residual Current Device) and all main and supplementary bonding needs to be up to date.
 I would recommend completing an electrical installation certificate for the new circuit and submitting to building control as you are effectively installing a new circuit from the consumer unit.
 Always use a qualified electrician who will be able to calculate the load of your new shower, if the circuit is short and does not run through insulation you may be able to install a Mira 9KW shower (which is a good shower).
 The current carrying capacity of the cable is reduced when it is installed through insulation, grouped with other cables or installed in trunking.
-You need this calculation using 17th Edition BS7671 and someone who knows how to do it.Book an appointment
+You need this calculation using 18th Edition BS7671 and someone who knows how to do it.Book an appointment